SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/FunctionsAndClosures.rst

 Functions
 ---------

-Functions are self-contained chunks of code that perform a specific task.
+:newTerm:`Functions` are self-contained chunks of code that perform a specific task.
 Every function is given a name to identify what it does, and this name is used to ‘call’ the function to perform its task when needed.